 I hate managing a calendar.
 Dates.
 Times.
 Ugh.
 But I also dread that “I can’t believe I forgot it” feeling whether it’s a school test or a paper.
 For some reason, my A.D.D. brain just slips up, forgets and something else takes precedence.

 I suffered in high school hard.
 Like the overachiever we can quickly become, I joined the clubs and the choir; I was in the honors everything.
 Figure out the velocity of a comet?
 No problem.
-Figure out how to manager my classes, assignments, and commitments?
+Figure out how to manage my classes, assignments, and commitments?
 Forget it.

 After a week of finishing multiple papers at the last minute, I grabbed my paper calendar and decided to master this lion that devoured my peace and happiness.